-The Project Area is located in Lower Manhattan on two sites: (i) the WTC Site, an approximately 16 acre super-block, bounded by West, Vesey, Church, and Liberty Streets; and (ii) the adjacent two city blocks south of the WTC Site, one bounded by Liberty, Washington, Albany and Greenwich Streets, and the other bounded by Liberty, West, Cedar and Washington Streets, and a portion of Liberty Street between those parcels and the WTC Site (collectively, the Southern Site).-- Specific parcels potentially to be acquired consist of (a) 130 Liberty Street, on which the Deutsche Bank building is situated (the 130 Liberty Site), (b) 155 Cedar Street, on which the St. Nicholas Church was situated (the Church Site), and (c) 140 Liberty Street, which is currently unoccupied (the Milstein Site).
+The Project Area is located in Lower Manhattan on two sites: (i) the WTC Site, an approximately 16 acre super-block, bounded by West, Vesey, Church, and Liberty Streets; and (ii) the adjacent two city blocks south of the WTC Site, one bounded by Liberty, Washington, Albany and Greenwich Streets, and the other bounded by Liberty, West, Cedar and Washington Streets, and a portion of Liberty Street between those parcels and the WTC Site (collectively, the Southern Site).-- Specific parcels acquired consist of (a) 130 Liberty Street, on which the Deutsche Bank building is situated (the 130 Liberty Site), (b) 155 Cedar Street, on which the St. Nicholas Church was situated (the Church Site), and (c) 140 Liberty Street.
 All of the structures situated on these parcels were destroyed or severely damaged on September 11, 2001.
-The potential acquisition of the Church Site and the Milstein Site, if undertaken by LMDC, will be the subject of a subsequent partial action plan.
+The acquisition of the Church Site and the Milstein Site, are the subject of another partial action plan.

-130 LIBERTY BUILDING DECONSTRUCTION - During the quarter ending December 31, 2012 LMDC engaged in fact discovery related to litigation with various contractor involved with abatement and deconstruction of 130 Liberty Street.
+During the 1st quarter 2013 LMDC continued to engage in fact discovery related to litigation with various contractors involved with abatement and deconstruction of 130 Liberty Street.
 The Port Authority of New York and New Jersey continues to use the northern portion of the site to work on the construction of the Vehicular Security Center which is vital component of the World Trade Center site and the National September 11 Memorial and Museum continues to use the southern portion of the site to assist with pedestrian access to the Memorial.
-Almost five million people have accessed the memorial through this area.
+More than 7 million people have accessed the memorial through this area.

-This Report Period Cumulative Actual Total / Expected

-Total Total

 of Public Facilities 0 1/1

-Activity Locations

-Address City County State Zip Status / Accept

-New York - Not Validated / N
+Address City County State Zip Status / Accept New York - Not Validated / N

-LMDC CDBG Grant Number B-02-DW-36-0002 Other Private Funds - various
+Other Funding SourcesAmountLMDC CDBG Grant Number B-02-DW-36-0002\$52,500,000.00Other Private Funds - various\$106,156,152.00Total Other Funding Sources\$0.00